Life According to Candlesticks-Upside Down?

 An "Ah-Ha" Moment!

 Exploring a common predicament from a different viewpoint, even turning it upside down, can reveal a whole new solution to a problem faced for years.
 Besides accidentally stumbling upon those explanations, how else do we find answers we are looking for?
-There are several ways to start:
+Here are three ways to start to start that process.

 TWO: Investigate, read and listen to other experts in your field.
-But beware: there are many touting “expert” status, so do your research!
+But beware: there are many touting so-called expert status!
+So do your research!
 Many times, referrals are best from trusted sources.

-THREE: Commit to the process of change.
+THREE: Design and commit to the process of change.
 This will take a plan.
+You will not have time to act on every idea and system.
+Your solution is truly your solution for your life and business.
 Get help if needed!

 I am excited to start using my candlesticks in an entirely different way.
 Not only are they more stable, but I can place larger candles on the top of each piece.
 I realized after this incident how this has applied in my business.
 For years I’ve focused on a gig economy where your last gig is your last gig.
-As I’ve now expanded and view my business from a different perspective, I’ve createdadditional avenues of residual income, licensing and training.
+As I’ve now expanded and view my business from a different perspective, I’ve created additional avenues of residual income.
 In this way, a business not merely focused on gigs suddenly brings more freedom, function and even profit.